bombasticSlacks/Aspirant/Game/Star.md

 At the beginning of combat, you may opt to make neutral characters within [Communication](Core/Communication) x 10m [Follower](Core/Terminology#Follower), up to your limit.
 They may become angry and hostile if put in suicidal situations.

 ### Contacts
-As a [Downtime Activity](Activities#Downtime%20Activity), you can spend a day setting up contacts in any location.
+When performing [Call On The City](Activities#Call%20On%20The%20City) you may choose to establish a contact network, instead of one of the other options.

 This contact network can be queried for information and will send relevant info your way.

 ### Editorializing
 Once per [Downtime](Telling-The-Story#Downtime), if they are willing, you may give any [Character](Core/Terminology#Character) a single [Re-roll](Core/Terminology#Re-roll) for any dice roll.